-5.1 Mutual respect between Members and Officers is essential, it is important that any dealings between the parties should observe the highest standards of behaviour and courtesy towards each other and will not take or attempt to take unfair advantage of their position.
+5.1 Mutual respect between members and employees is essential, it is important that any dealings between the parties should observe the highest standards of behaviour and courtesy towards each other and will not take or attempt to take unfair advantage of their position.

-5.2 Members and Officers should have regard to the formality of the occasion as to the mode of address they choose to adopt.
+5.2 Members and employees should have regard to the formality of the occasion as to the mode of address they choose to adopt.
 In particular, in formally convened meetings and/or meetings open to the public a formal mode of address should be adopted.
-In all other cases Members and Officers will respect preferred modes of address.
+In all other cases members and employees will respect preferred modes of address.

-5.3 The behaviours expected are set out in more detail within the Flintshire Standard which also includes a mechanism for informally resolving disputes between members and Officers.
+5.3 The behaviours expected are set out in more detail within the Flintshire Standard which also includes a mechanism for informally resolving disputes between members and employees.

-6 Officers Giving Advice and Information to Political Groups
+6 Employees Giving Advice and Information to Political Groups

 6.1 There is statutory recognition for political groups.
-It is common practice for such groups to give preliminary consideration to matters of Council business in advance of them being considered at Council, Cabinet or Committee, though for some committees (such as Planning Committee and Overview and Scrutiny Committees) it is not appropriate to apply a "political whip".
-Officers may properly be called upon to support and contribute to such deliberations by political groups.
+It is common practice for such groups to give preliminary consideration to matters of Council business in advance of them being considered at Council, Cabinet or Committee.
+However, for some committees (such as Planning Committee and Overview and Scrutiny Committees) it is not appropriate to apply a "political whip".
+Employees may properly be called upon to support and contribute to such deliberations by political groups.

-6.2 The support provided by Officers can take many forms, ranging from a briefing meeting with a Chairperson or Spokesperson prior to a Committee meeting, to a presentation to a full political group meeting.
-Whilst in practice such Officer support is likely to be in most demand from whichever political group is for the time being in control of the Council, such support is available to all political groups.
+6.2 The support provided by employees can take many forms, ranging from a briefing meeting with a Chairperson or Spokesperson prior to a Committee meeting, to a presentation to a full political group meeting.
+Whilst in practice such employee support is likely to be in most demand from whichever political group is for the time being in control of the Council, such support is available to all political groups.

-6.3 Certain points must, however, be clearly understood by all those participating in this type of process, Members and Officers alike.
+6.3 Certain points must, however, be clearly understood by all those participating in this type of process, members and Employees alike.
 In particular:

-(a) Officer support in these circumstances must not extend beyond providing information and advice in relation to matters of Council business.
-Officers must not be involved in advising on matters of political group business.
-The observance of this distinction will be assisted if Officers are not expected to be present at meetings, or parts of meetings, when matters of political group business are to be discussed;
+(a) Employee support in these circumstances must not extend beyond providing information and advice in relation to matters of Council business.
+Employees must not be involved in advising on matters of political group business.
+The observance of this distinction will be assisted if employees are not expected to be present at meetings, or parts of meetings, when matters of political group business are to be discussed;